 Movement Strategy CenterMovement Strategy Center works with grassroots organizations, alliances, and networks, as well as funders, to build powerful and transformative social justice movements.

 Our work together is focused on integrating practices of inner work within Change Elemental, and within our partnerships.

-Healing Justice Podcast is a community supporting each other to integrate self and collective care with powerful action for social justice through conversations and accompanying practices.
+Irresistible is a community supporting each other to integrate self and collective care with powerful action for social justice through conversations and accompanying practices.